Many things affect how your skin ages: your genes, your daily habits, and, the environment.

 Treatment Options for Aging Skin

 For early signs of aging, treatments that use retinoids, vitamin C, and alpha hydroxy acids may be enough.
-Chemical peels, dermabrasion, ultrasound imaging devices, or laser resurfacing may be an option for moderate to severe facial sun damage.
+Chemical peels, dermabrasion, ultrasound energy devices, or laser resurfacing may be an option for moderate to severe facial sun damage.

 Deeper facial lines may be treated with botulinum toxin or fillers, including hyaluronic acid injections, your own fat, and Gore-Tex implants.